ibryans/insta-transcript/README.md

-# recip-transcript
+# Instagram Transcript
-A script in python to transcript recips from instagram reels
+The repository for a Website using pyscript, instaloader and whisper, to transcript instagram reels to text